swarsabnis/Analysis_of_Smart_meter_London/README.md

 ![Screenshot_2](consumption_per_month.png)

-<p>All the three ACORN groups, in general, have high energy consumption between month of December-March which eventually drops down for the rest of the year.
-Weather information(green Line) is plotted on second Y-axis located on the right side, shows that the average temperature for the months December to March was below 5°C and explains higher energy consumption during this period as heating systems would have been used extensively.
-So, temperature change plays a major role in energy consumption irrespective of different ACORN groups.</p>
+<p>Energy consumption is high between month of December-March which eventually drops down for the rest of the year.
+Temperature (green Line) is plotted on Y-axis located on the right side, the average temperature for the months December to March was below 5°C and explains higher energy consumption during this period as heating systems would be used extensively.
+Thus, temperature change plays a major role in energy consumption irrespective of different ACORN groups.</p>